4th Engineer Battalion (United States): Further operations

 The CO A, 4th Engineer Battalion convoyed back down to Qui Nhơn from Pleiku, then via LST transport Pleiku, Camp Enari, Hwy 1, Qui Nhơn, QL 6B, La Hai, and Phú Yên Province.
 There, it performed daily mine sweeps, repaired roads and bridges on Highways 1, 14 & 19 through the Central Highlands.
 After it had completed these tasks, the unit returned to Camp Enari.
 This task included mine-clearing and "jungle busting" with HD 16 Allis Chambers Bulldozers (replaced by the D-7E Caterpillar Bulldozers and M-48 tanks equipped with blades).

 Later, the individual companies B, C, D, E, and F, of the battalion were assigned to ground operations in Tuy Hòa, Jackson Hole Vietnam, LZ Oasis, Đắk Tô, Đức Cơ, Plei Me, Kontum, Ban Me Thuot, Ia Drang Valley and Đức Phổ.
 Various Landing Zones (LZs) were built by the 4th Engineers: LZ Marylou near Kontum, LZ Oasis, and LZ Jackson Hole, LZ Duc Co, LZ Baldy, and others.
 Their operations there included activities concerning Tuy Hòa, La Hai, Polei Kleng, Bong Son and its enormous bridge, and the coastal town of Đức Phổ.
 Captain Knutzen, a West Point graduate, led the unit through a one-year tour with only one soldier reported as killed in action.

-The 4th Engineer Battalion participated in the intense combat of Tet 1968.
+The 4th Engineer Battalion participated in the intense combat of the Tet Offensive of 1968.
 It is often said that engineers are really "infantrymen with additional picks and shovels."
 This was certainly the case for the 4th Combat Engineers Battalion in Vietnam.

 In November 1968, Charlie Company accompanied infantry units of the 4th division on "Operation Tollroad," designed to deter traffic down the Ho Chi Minh Trail.
 Deployed from Polei Kleng, the operation was completed in two legs; the first team started near the Ia Drang Valley, moved into Cambodia on the Trail and moved North until crossing into Laos.
 There they were relieved by the second team which continued North until 1 December.
 The operation blew bunkers, constructed abatis and performed other deterrent actions along the Trail.
 On Thanksgiving eve, Turkey dinner was delivered into Laos by helicopter.

 Company A, 4th Engineer Battalion received two Presidential Unit Citations, 20 May 1967 Duc Co and Nove 19–23 1967 Dakto, they also received the Meritorious Unit Citation and Unit & Individual Vietnamese Gallantry Medals.
 They were shipped on the USMS Walker, from Oakland Terminal, to San Diego, to Kodak Japan, overnight stop, and landed at Qui Nhơn, and in-country from, 7 July 1966 to 6 June 1967.
 The colors were brought to their new home at Ft.
 Carson in 1971, and remain there, with CO A being deactivated on 12 December 2004.